 Pandemic Emergency Unemployment Compensation

-Pandemic Emergency Unemployment Compensation (PEUC) is a 13-week benefit federal extension for people who have used all available benefits on their regular Unemployment Insurance (UI) claim, or whose benefit year on their regular UI claim has expired.
+Pandemic Emergency Unemployment Compensation (PEUC) is a federal extension for people who have used all available benefits on their regular Unemployment Insurance (UI) claim, or whose benefit year on their regular UI claim has expired.

 Your PEUC payments will be the same as the weekly benefit amount from your regular UI claim.
 You will be paid in the same way that you were paid for your UI claim.